NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Mechanical Ventilation 2: Fan Type**

 The type of the second mechanical ventilation.
 Use 'none' if there is no second mechanical ventilation system.
+If not provided, defaults to none.

 - **Name:** ``mech_vent_2_fan_type``
 - **Type:** ``Choice``

-- **Required:** ``true``
+- **Required:** ``false``

 - **Choices:** `none`, `exhaust only`, `supply only`, `energy recovery ventilator`, `heat recovery ventilator`, `balanced`